Native South Americans of Brazil, Paraguay and Uruguay

-The sole indigenous inhabitants living in Uruguay before the European (Spanish and Portuguese) settlers advanced on them were a single tribe Known as the Charrua Indians.
+The sole indigenous inhabitants living in Uruguay before Spanish and Portuguese settlers advanced on them were a single tribe Known as the Charrua Indians.

-The Charrua comprised a small nation of indigenous people that had been driven south by another tribe, the Guarani Indians of Paraguay and Brazil, were likely forced into the northwestern part of the continent abutting Uruguay.
-This happened, because the Guarani were widespread in territory, especially throughout Brazil and Bolivia.
+The Charrua comprised a small nation of people that had been driven south by another tribe, the Guarani Indians of Paraguay and Brazil.
+The Charrua were likely forced into the northwestern part of the continent abutting Uruguay, because the Guarani were widespread in territory, especially throughout Brazil and Bolivia.

 The Charruan language is related to those of other nations, including the Yaró, Guenoa, Bohane, and Minuan peoples.

 The Charrua were determined to keep their land in Uruguay and not to be displaced again.
 The Spanish advanced into Uruguay in the early 16th century, but the Charrua resisted relocation.
 They possessed no treasures - no gold or silver - so the Spanish coexisted with them.